DestanT/blackjack-3-minute-challenge/README.md

 * As long as the player has a sum below 21 the 'Hit' function allows the player to draw another card.
 * Aces are automatically considered at their higher value of 11.
   * When the player exceeds 21 and holds an ace(s), one ace at a time is automatically recalculated to be worth 1 instead until a score of 21 or below is reached.
-* If the player exceeds 21; the round is automatically lost and the 'awww' sound effect is played.
+* If the player exceeds 21; the round is automatically lost and the 'aww' sound effect is played.
   * The 'Deal' button is revealed to deal out the new round.\
 ![Deal Button](/documentation/deal-button.png)